Osborne Road Controlled Parking Zone Statutory Consultation

 The double yellow lines I am referring to are the ones shown on the diagram we received yesterday.
 According to the key, there are proposed yellow lines to be on New River Crescent from number 87 to number 89, and also along both sides of Lightcliffe Road part of the way between Windsor Road and Hedge Lane.
 Is that not the case?
 (I can see the need for double yellow lines at the junctions, even if they do take away parking spaces.)

-Ursula Murray asked over 4 years ago
+Ursula Murray asked almost 5 years ago

 I think that the lines you are referring to are the boundary of the CPZ (shown as a red line around Osborne Road).
 The only new double yellow lines proposed are at the junction of Osborne Road and New River Crescent.
 I have now added a plan to the document library on this website with the project boundary line in blue.
 I hope that clears up any confusion, but if not, please let me know.